 A Quick Guide to Poker Strategy

+Every poker player wants to improve and to win more pots, but not everyone has the time, the patience or the ability to think deeply about poker strategy.
 That’s why we’ve condensed some of the most important elements of poker strategy into a single page, where players can learn the fundamentals of solid poker play without becoming overwhelmed.
 We’ll focus on Texas Hold’em, but many of these principles apply to other poker games too.
 Let’s break it down into four key points.

 Poker Strategy Header